How to Do an E-Learning Audience Analysis

 - What is the motivation level of the learners?

 - What level of participation do you expect?

 If possible, observe your learners at work and speak with their managers.
-Check company documentation like standard operating procedures (SOPs).
-The HR department can brief you on previous training efforts, and the IT department can help with hardware and software questions.
+Check company documentation on previous training efforts and talk to HR for more details on what has worked in the past.
+Also, the IT department can help with hardware and software questions.

-If you can’t meet with learners in person, try sending learners an online survey with pointed questions about their day-to-day tasks.
-While this may not be quite as effective as actually observing them yourself, it’ll still give you some valuable insight.
+If you can’t meet with learners in person, consider sending a survey with questions about their day-to-day tasks.
+This might not be as effective as observing them, but will still give you valuable insight.

-Once you’ve pulled together all this information, take time to analyze it.
-In many cases, you’ll discover that your learners have different levels of knowledge, experience, needs, expectations, and goals.
+Once you’ve gathered this information, review it and identify learner trends.
+You might discover that your learners have different levels of knowledge, experience, needs, expectations, and goals.

-If that’s the case, be sure to take time to define different learner personas—or types of learners.
-This will help you decide how to craft a course—or set of courses—to best fit their varying needs.
-For more details about designing a course for multiple learner personas, check out this article: How to Design a Better Learner Experience.
+If that’s the case, define different learner personas—or types of learners.
+This can be as simple as writing a sentence that describes each persona.
+Or if you need more context, this can be as in-depth as discussing different learners’ motivations and goals.
+Learner personas will inform how you develop your course—or set of courses—to best fit varying needs.
+For details on designing a course for multiple learner personas, check out this article: How to Design a Better Learner Experience.

 The Bottom Line

 Taking time up front to better understand your learners and what they require helps ensure your training is effective and well received.
 But an audience analysis is just one of the many steps in the e-learning process.
 For more tips on developing your e-learning project, check out these resources: